jeju5/management/cs/aws/aws_developer.md

     * You don't need multiple processors to process one shard. (because its only 1MB ~ 2MB).
     * One consumer instance can handle multiple shards using multiple processors.
     * Best Practice: AutoScaling Group
+  * Kinesis Server Side Encryption
+    * Kinesis automatically encrypts data before it's at rest by using an AWS KMS customer master key (CMK) you specify.
+  * Partition key is used to group data within a stream.
+Sequence Number is used with partition key (works like a sort key)
 * AWS Storages
   * AWS Storage Gateway: The Storage Gateway service is primarily used for attaching infrastructure located in a Data center to the AWS Storage infrastructure.
 The AWS documentation states that; "You can think of a file gateway as a file system mount on S3." (=File system on S3) (=Hybrid Storage that enables on-premise app to use AWS Storage)
   * Amazon Elastic File System (EFS) is a mountable file storage service for EC2, but has no connection to S3 which is an object storage service. (=Object Storage on EC2) (media processing, big data, analytics...)